DMing is a Performance Art

 A word of caution, though: If you’re running a scene which is supposed to be frightening, and you’ve put yourself in a frightened headspace or physicality to communicate that to them, but they’re having none of it (“I ain’t afraid of no ghosts!” shouts the fighter, coating his fist in holy water so he can punch the malevolent phantom with the melting face) don’t try to domineer their emotional response with the tone you want to set.
 Change your attitude to match theirs, because they’ve decided to take your offer of a game about being scared and turn it into a game about punching ghosts.
 Punching ghosts is a fun game, it’s the game they WANT to play at that moment, and it will be a more fun game if you lean into it with your performance and descriptions.

-You can try raising the scare-stakes a few times to see if they change their minds and want to play the get-scared-by-ghosts game, because they might decide they do, but if they keep rejecting the offers .
-Likewise, if they start to have second thoughts about their “punch-ghosts” policy and express some fear without special effort from you, that’s an invitation for you to sell them the frightening performance.
+You can try raising the scare-stakes a few times to see if they change their minds and want to play the get-scared-by-ghosts game, because they might decide they do, but if they keep rejecting the offers, roll with their tone.
+Likewise, if they start to have second thoughts about their “punch-ghosts-first” policy and express some fear without special effort from you, that’s an invitation for you to sell them the frightening performance.

-The fact that the game responds to the players in a deep and poignant way is the one, gigantic advantage RPGs have over video games or other interactive fiction.
+The fact that the game responds to the players in a deep and poignant way is the one, gigantic advantage RPGs have over video games and other interactive fiction.

 Don't Get Hung Up On Bombing